Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/scenarios.md

 [oracle@observer ~]$
 ```

-## Reverse roles again, to test Transparent Applciation failover
+## Reverse roles again, to test Transparent Application failover

-Connect to Data guard command line utility on the observer, and switch back to oradb01.
+Connect to DGMGRL on the observer with the Primary SID, and switch back to oradb01.

 ```powershell
 [oracle@observer ~]$ dgmgrl sys/oracleA1@oradb01_dgmgrl